jatin33/linkedin-saved-post-categoriser/memory-bank/activeContext.md

 # Active Context: LinkedIn Post Organizer

 ## Current Project State
-**Status**: Core functionality implemented, side panel integration complete, and reset all bookmarks option added.
+**Status**: Core functionality implemented, side panel integration complete, reset all bookmarks option added, and author filter implemented.
-**Last Updated**: August 17, 2025
+**Last Updated**: August 23, 2025
-**Current Focus**: Adding LinkedIn post URL to categorization modal and memory bank documentation.
+**Current Focus**: Memory bank documentation update.

 ## Recent Implementation
 The extension has been fully implemented with all core components, and the UI has been migrated from a popup to a side panel: